Article content

 28 August 2019 by Hannah Ball

-Simply, Utah has the finest collection of national parks of any state.
+Put simply, Utah has the finest collection of national parks of any US state.
 And, while you might not necessarily know them by name, you’ll know them by sight, from the otherworldly hoodoos of Bryce Canyon to the impossibly verdant valleys of Zion.
 Together, they form Utah’s “Mighty 5®” national parks.
 However, there’s also plenty of secret jewels to discover in Utah’s state and tribal parks, including the lunar landscapes of Grand Staircase-Escalante and the brilliant vermillion of Flaming Gorge.
 Consider the following your guide to both the highlights and off-the-beaten-track treasures.

 Utah Natural Wonders Self-drive Itinerary